chenhaiteng/EasyAdMobBanner/README.md

 ## Use EasyAdMobBanner:

-Just put the banner to where your want place.
-It's not necessary to specify the width and height.
+Just put the banner to where your want.
+No need to specify the width and height.

 ```swift